Raghav6126/StudentManagementSystem-Java/README.md

 📚 Student Management System (Java)
 📌 Project Overview

 The Student Management System is a console-based Java application developed using core Object Oriented Programming (OOP) concepts.
 It allows users to manage student records by adding and viewing student details such as roll number, name, age, and course through a menu-driven interface.

- Demonstrates practical implementation of OOP principles in Java.
+This mini project is developed as part of OOP’s Lab – Supplementary Assessment (Experiment 8) and demonstrates practical implementation of OOP principles in Java.

-🎯 Objectives:
+🎯 Objectives

--To design a modular Java application using OOP concepts
+To design a modular Java application using OOP concepts

--To understand real-world usage of classes, inheritance, interfaces, packages, and exception handling
+To understand real-world usage of classes, inheritance, interfaces, packages, and exception handling

--To build a menu-driven console application
+To build a menu-driven console application

-🧩 OOP Concepts Used :
+🧩 OOP Concepts Used

--Classes and Objects – Person, Student, StudentService
+Classes and Objects – Person, Student, StudentService

--Inheritance – Student class extends Person
+Inheritance – Student class extends Person

--Interface – Manageable interface implemented by StudentService
+Interface – Manageable interface implemented by StudentService

--Packages – Organized code into model, service, exception, and main
+Packages – Organized code into model, service, exception, and main

--Exception Handling – Custom and built-in exceptions to handle invalid inputs
+Exception Handling – Custom and built-in exceptions to handle invalid inputs

 🗂 Project Structure
 StudentManagementSystem/